5 Ways Neuroscience Helps Your Nonprofit Understand Donor Behavior

 If there is one thing to look for in the post-COVID-19 world, it’s the magic of Maya Angelou’s words:

-There’s a lot more to dig into on the topic of donor behavior, so we brought the conversation to our completely free nonprofit event, the Collaborative: Virtual Sessions.
+There’s a lot more to dig into on the topic of donor behavior, so we’re bringing the conversation to our completely free nonprofit event, the Collaborative: Virtual Sessions.

-Register to gain access to the recording of Francesco Ambrogetti’s signature session alongside so many other experts in the nonprofit sector.
+Register to hear Francesco Ambrogetti’s signature session alongside so many other experts in the nonprofit sector as we encourage collaboration, meaningful connections, and insights to accelerate your organization’s impact.